-All breeding birds should be entered as cock and hen or cockerel and pullet with these terms defined as: Cock - male chicken 1 yr or older; Hen - female chicken 1 yr or older; Cockerel - male chicken less than 1 yr old; Pullet - female chicken less than 1 yr old.
+All breeding poultry should be entered as cock and hen or cockerel and pullet.
+With these terms defined as: cock-male bird, 1 year or older; Hen - female bird, 1 year or older; Cockerel - male bird, less than 1 year old; Pullet - female bird, less than 1 year old.